BehaviorTree/BehaviorTree.CPP/docs/index.md

 software modules/components which are highly coupled to a particular application, instead of being reusable.

-Frequently ,the concern of __Coordination__ is mixed with __Computation__.
+Frequently, the concern of __Coordination__ is mixed with __Computation__.
 In other words, people address the problems of coordinating actions and take decisions locally.

-The business logic becomes "spread" in many locations and it is hard for the developer to reason about it and to debug errors in the control flow.
+The business logic becomes "spread" in many locations and it is __hard for the developer to reason about it and to debug errors__ in the control flow.

 To achieve strong separation of concerns it is better to centralize the business logic in a single location.

-Finite State Machines were created specifically with this goal in mind, but in the recent years __Behavior Trees__ gained popularity, especially in the game industry.
+__Finite State Machines__ were created specifically with this goal in mind, but in the recent years __Behavior Trees__ gained popularity, especially in the game industry.